questaware/microemacs/src/emacs.md

   and elsewhere vt100 sequences separated by dots.

   *Tabs*
-  The variable $hardtab specifies the distance between tab stops;
+  The variable $hardtab is stored in each buffer and specifies the distance between tab stops; < 0 => expansion to spaces before inserting in the buffer.
-  it is stored in each buffer.
   The variable $fileprof specifies $hardtab for file suffixes (starting .).
 	The syntax is **suffix** = [^][**type**]#
   The presence of a ^ signifies that the mode of operation is not AbC
 	The **type** is one of cpfqPm signifying C/C++,perl,Fortran,SQL,Pascal,markup.
 	The number # is the tab size.
-  Example : set $fileprof ".sql=^q4.h=c2.c=c2.cpp=c2.py=2"
+  Example : set $fileprof ".sql=^q4.h=c2.c=c2.cpp=c2.py=-2"
-	The variable $softtab when not zero signifies that tabs are expanded before inserting in the buffer; it is stored in each buffer.
-  The command handle-tab (bound to C-I) with an argument also expands the tab..

   *The File Names*
  EMACS decides that two files by different paths are the different.